 - Resolution, Audio, and Studio information

-Below the movie Title, you will see a visual progress bar to indicate how far through the movie is if it is in-progress.
+Below the movie Poster, you will see a visual progress bar to indicate how far through the movie is if it is in-progress.

 Mouse over the star rating to adjust your personal rating for the item.
 Click to set the value.

 If a media item has more than one audio or subtitle track available, you can choose which track to use here.
 When multiple tracks are available, there will be a dropdown menu for the audio or subtitle tracks.